Free no-obligation site survey · Nationwide coverage Contact Us

 How much does commercial wall coating cost in London?

 There is no honest fixed price for this work, because no two roofs are the same.
-Cost is driven by the building — its size, height and access, the condition of the surface, the amount of repair needed and the system specified.
-That is exactly why we survey first: a real surveyor inspects the building, sets out the options and gives you a clear written figure for your roof, not a generic rate.
+Cost is driven by the building: its size, height and access, the condition of the surface, the amount of repair needed and the system specified.
+That is exactly why we survey first: one of our surveyors inspects the building, sets out the options and gives you a clear written figure for your roof, not a generic rate.
 The survey is free and there is no obligation.

 Do you cover London and the surrounding area?

 Yes.
-We carry out commercial wall coating across London and nearby — including Croydon, Wembley, Enfield and Romford.
+We carry out commercial wall coating across London and nearby, including Croydon, Wembley, Enfield and Romford.
 Send the building details and a photo and we will arrange a survey.

 Book a free survey in London

-A real surveyor inspects the building, photographs the condition and sets out the options before any price.
+One of our surveyors inspects the building, photographs the condition and sets out the options before any price.
 Send the details and we will come back with a clear, practical route forward.

 Book your free site survey